CoalAI/boilerplate-django/README.md

 python3 manage.py migrate
 ```

-### Reset Password Endpoints
-The following endpoints are provided:
-1. POST api/password_reset/ - request a reset password token by using the email parameter
-2. POST api/password_reset/confirm/ - using a valid token, the users password is set to the provided password
-3. POST api/password_reset/validate_token/ - will return a 200 if a given token is valid

 #### Database
 <br /> you may set the following variables inside **.env** file to configure any database
 <br /> by **default** it uses **sqlite**